lionheart/WelcomeViewController/README.md

     var description: String {
         switch self {
-        case .library: return "Find your purchases and rentals in one convenient place." case .watchNow: return "Start watching the TV shows and mvoies you love from all your supported apps." case .store: return "Get supported apps, discover new movie releases, and find popular TV shows."
+        case .library: return "Find your purchases and rentals in one convenient place." case .watchNow: return "Start watching the TV shows and movies you love from all your supported apps." case .store: return "Get supported apps, discover new movie releases, and find popular TV shows."
         }
     }